oufy-dcs-missions/31st-missions/tti-caucasus/readme files and tutorials/README.txt

 Take note of the MISSION OPTIONS (Checkmark box on left side of the editor) It'd be a good idea to make sure you change the options you want; No labels, no enemies on F10 map, etc...

+WANT TO MOVE MISSION ZONES TO OTHER LOCATIONS?

+EASY!
+You can do that!
+Just make sure to move the waypoints with them so that the WPT number text will reflect the correct location of your zone.
+The intel text with coordinates and GRID will adjust automatically, but the waypoints will not.

 #######################################################################